davisford/daisycentral/README.md

 Now open browser to http://localhost:3000

 ### Rebuilding Twitter Bootstrap
+This step is not strictly necessary unless you want to rebuild it.
+I have already built bootstrap and copied the files needed into the project...however, if we want to tweak bootstrap with a theme or what-not, then this is how to rebuild:

 You need less and uglify-js to build:
 ```
 npm install less uglify-js -g